-The length of time this 'co-design' phase will last will depend on the type of evaluation your project requires but will start in Autumn of 2023.
+The length of time this 'co-design' phase will last will depend on the type of evaluation your project.

 Time

 It's important to be aware that from the time you submit the first part of your application to the point you hear the final outcome (i.e. whether or not YEF will be award the grant and the evaluation) is likely to be from around 10 to 12 months.
 We believe that this amount of time working with our team and your paired evaluator is critical.
 Together, it will help you develop a strong foundation to find out what works to prevent children and young people becoming involved in violence.